liberation/django-elasticsearch/readme.md

 defaults to ModelJsonSerializer
 This is the class used to translate from the django model to elasticsearch document both ways.

-* **default_facets_fields**
+* **facets_fields**
 defaults to None
-Can be set to a list of fields to return as facets.
+Can be set to a list of fields to return as facets when doing a query, if not set explicitly.

 * **facets_limits**
-defaults to 10
+defaults to None
-The maximum number of facets to return per query.
+The maximum number of facets to return per query, if None, use the elasticsearch setting.

+* **suggest_fields**
+defaults to None
+A dictionary of fields to add in the suggestions, if not set at a search level.

+* **suggest_limit**
+defaults to None
+The maximum number of suggestions to return, if None, use the elasticsearch setting.

+* **completion_fields**
+defaults to None
+The fields on which to activate auto-completion (needs a specific mapping).

 API
 ===